 The little Floresians present many paradoxes with which paleoanthropologists are still grappling.
 They made sophisticated stone tools similar to those crafted by modern humans and unlike any previously associated with Homo erectus.
 Yet their brains, miniaturized along with their bodies, were about the same size as those of chimpanzees and the australopithecines, neither of which could fashion stone tools.
 Skeptics suggest that if the Floresians made the tools found with them, they must be modern humans, perhaps of some pathological form.
-But other experts say the surviving skull is clearly of erectus descent and shows no sign of pathology.
+But other experts say the surviving skull is clearly of erectus descent and shows no sign of pathology.353

 On present evidence it seems that the little Floresians were descendants of Homo erectus who managed to endure some 35,000 years into the modern era, long after the rest of their species had perished.
 They owed their survival to living unobtrusively in a forest on a remote island.
-The only way that erectus could survive in the modern era, it seems, was by becoming essentially invisible to the new arrivals strikingly distinct variation on the human theme.
-Their bodies were stocky, with barrel chests and muscles like weightlifters'.
-They had large heads, with bony brow ridges on the front of their skulls, and strange buns or ridges on the back.
+The only way that erectus could survive in the modern era, it seems, was by becoming essentially invisible to the new arrivals.